 - The Operational Partnership Team is well established and delivers a reduction in anti-social behaviour in the district year on year.
 The team comprises of officers from the Norfolk Constabulary and Breckland Council, working under a joint management structure and co-located at Breckland Council offices. - The Anglia Revenues and Benefits Partnership (ARP) is governed by a Joint Committee and is underpinned by a formal legal agreement.
 The partnership consists of Breckland, East Cambridgeshire, East Suffolk, Fenland and West Suffolk district councils.
-The partnership delivers council tax, business rates, housing benefit and enforcement services for the five councils.

-Breckland's shared management arrangement with South Holland District Council has been in place for many years and is well established.
+The partnership delivers council tax, business rates, housing benefit and enforcement services for the five councils. - Breckland's shared management arrangement with South Holland District Council has been in place for many years and is well established.
 Despite the commitment to sharing a management team the two Councils continue to exercise independent democratically accountable local government in their respective areas, each having its own governance arrangements.
-A Memorandum of Understanding is in place, and sets out the governance arrangements for shared management and joint working.
+A Memorandum of Understanding is in place and sets out the governance arrangements for shared management and joint working.
+(See note on shared management at the end of this document).